gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 32 — LlamaIndex: RAG على مستوى آخر
+### Day 32 — LlamaIndex: RAG at a Higher Level

-تعلّم LlamaIndex كبديل أقوى وأسهل لـ LangChain في بناء RAG Systems.
+Learn LlamaIndex as a powerful alternative to LangChain for building RAG systems.

 **`LlamaIndex`**